martabarbosa1/ETL-with-Pyspark/README.md

 # ETL-with-Pyspark

-This is the final project of the course.
-The goal isto use pyspark on a project of our choice.
+This is the final project of the data Analyst course.
+We had 3 specializations to choose.
+I chose the pre-engineering track, where the goal is to use pyspark and/or mongodb on a project of our choice.
+I decided to create a workflow from a mongodb database with an ETL script using jupyter notebook and pyspark API, loading the transformed data a Mysql database and further vizualition in PowerBI.

 These are the steps I did to complete the project:

 [pre-requisites: have Java (on C:), Spark (on C:), Anaconda, Mysql and MongoDB Compass installed)

 ## 1) Datasets sources